-The purpose of the Boy Scouts of America is to provide a program for boys and young adults to build character, to train in the responsibilities of participating citizenship, and to develop physical and mental fitness.
-Scouting is designed to make a difference in the lives of boys aged 7 through 20.
+The purpose of the Boy Scouts of America is to provide a program for youth and young adults to build character, to train in the responsibilities of participating citizenship, and to develop physical and mental fitness.
+Scouting is designed to make a difference in the lives of youth ages 5 through 20.
 Scouting makes a difference by preparing youth for success as they grow.

 Being involved in Scouting for even a few years has a positive influence on the choices youth make and the confidence they gain.